-I love this photo of Bria and her best friend with “George Washington” hair.
+I love this photo of my oldest and her best friend with “George Washington” hair.
 They pretty much went around with their hair like this that entire beach day (that is, when they weren’t flipping it for cool photo opps from Pinterest!).

-Sophia and her friend preferred to have noodle fights that day.
-But on another day with a different friend, Sophia decided to roll around in the sand and get sandier than she’s ever been in her life.
+Youngest daughter and her friend preferred to have noodle fights that day.
+But on another day with a different friend, my daughter decided to roll around in the sand and get sandier than she’s ever been in her life.

 There are also lots of fun sisterly relations going on every time we go to the beach…